TcMenu plugins are extensions that allow the menu library to work with commonly available displays, input devices and remote control capabilities.

 In this guide we show how to use the Adafruit_GFX library to renderer menu items with tcMenu.
 This rendering driver for Adafruit_GFX is built into the core menu designer download, meaning it’s available out of the box.
 The Adafruit_GFX library supports a lot of different displays, with very different capabilities.
 Some are monochrome with an in-memory buffer; whereas others are high resolution colour displays that are not buffered in memory.
 In order to make our renderer as generic as possible it supports both of these capabilities through configuration.

-Requirements tcMenu library and plugins V2.0 a recent version of TFT_eSPI library installed TFT_eSPI rendering summary In this guide we show how to use the TFT_eSPI library to renderer menu items with tcMenu.
-This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box.
+In this guide we show how to use the TFT_eSPI library to renderer menu items with tcMenu.
+This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box from 2.1 onwards.
 The TFT_eSPI library supports a lot of different displays, that cover a range of resolutions.
+However, we have mainly tested with an ILI9341 based TFT at 320x240 resolution, but it should work with most supported displays.

 This guide to tcMenuDesigner code generation runs through the way that code is created in the designer.
 Covering how the menu items are internally represented, how plugins are responsible for generating the code and lastly, how the code is output.
 It assumes that you are completely familiar with the general concepts in tcMenu.
 If not at least read the getting started guide before proceeding.
 How the UI works internally TcMenu designer UI is basically the equivalent of a form designer.